nf-core/website/markdown/usage/introduction.md

 1. First, make sure that you have all required software installed (Nextflow + Docker / Singularity / Conda).
 See the [installation docs](installation.md) for more information.

+  * Try running the Nextflow "hello world" example to make sure that the tools are working properly:

+    ```bash
+    nextflow run hello
+    ```

 2. Choose a pipeline to run.
 See the available pipelines at [https://nf-co.re/pipelines](https://nf-co.re/pipelines).
 If you have [nf-core/tools](tools.md) installed, run `nf-core list`

 3. Configure Nextflow to run on your system.